 The Clay Project led by Sandra Moore and Shawn Terrell, provides the tools and materials for youth to make a series of clay artifacts.
 Youth learn about a variety of surface treatments such as burnishing, stamps, texture and glaze and the low fire technique, Horsehair Raku.
 As youth discuss what their clay piece needs to survive the firing, which they do in a kiln built on site, they also have the opportunity to discuss resilience and what they each need in order to thrive in the face of challenges.
 Building on sequential firings, youth learn to create more durable and better-constructed pieces.

 Echoes of the Four Directions are Earl Dingus, Aniyunwiyatsalagi (Cherokee) a traditional and contemporary silversmith and flutist; and Lenora “Lee” Dingus Haudenosaunee (Seneca), a traditional and contemporary bead and quill artist.
 Programs feature survival skills and knowledge and Haudenosaunee (Seneca) storytelling and dancin

 The Storymobile from Reading is FUNdamental Pittsburgh brings stories, activities, books, and literary resources to Art in the Garden.
 Each time The Storymobile visits, youth are given a book to expand their home libraries.

-Earthen Vessels provides free breakfast and lunch for all of the youth.
+Earthen Vessels provides free breakfast and lunch.